electrikbox/ForEachMovies/README.md

 - the rating
 - a button to go to the details page

-If the user goes directly to `http://foreachmovies.electrikbox.fr/movies/search`, they will see a message asking them to perform a search (with the search bar in the header).
+If you go directly to `http://foreachmovies.electrikbox.fr/movies/search`, you will see a message asking to perform a search (with the search bar in the header).

 ### Movie Detail Page